ishaanjav/InfoSystemV1-Visitor_Device/README.md

 ## Conclusion
 This app has many applications whether it be in the homes of individuals with Alzheimer's or dementia, or in residential homes for the elderly.
 Because of its ability to not only notify a patient and their caretaker of a visitor, but to also provide information about that visitor and maintain a log of events, this app can be of great assistance.

-I consider it to be part of a project called Info System V1, *(Information System Version 1)*, and it functions alongside two other apps:
+It is part of my project that I call Info System V1, *(Information System Version 1)*, and it functions alongside 2 other apps:

 - [**Caretaker App Repository**]()
 - [**Resident App Repository**]()